jmmiddour/AWS/Practice_Tests/Sarah_Group.md

     - [ ] A. Amazon EBS

-    - [x] B. Amazon EC2 Instance Store
+    - [x] B. **Amazon EC2 Instance Store**

     - [ ] C. Amazon EFS

     - [ ] D. Amazon S3

-      > I am certain that the answer is `B` because this would give the fastest caching capabilities and do not need the ability to maintain the data because it will only be preforming calulatations that I am assuming do not need to be saved.
+      > I am certain that the answer is `B` because this would give the fastest caching capabilities and do not need the ability to maintain the data because it will only be preforming calculations that I am assuming do not need to be saved.
       >
       > >